ChaniceIrungu/KejaHuntKe/README.md

 Run npm run migrate in the main folder of this repository, in a new terminal window.
 This will create a table called 'apartments' in your database.

 Make sure you understand how the apartments table is constructed.
-In your MySQL console, you can run use hh; and then describe apartments ; to see the structure of the apartments table.
+In your MySQL console, you can run use hhk; and then describe apartments ; to see the structure of the apartments table.